nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

    This application configuration is used to enable the use of custom client ID for the respective cloud.
 By default, the application uses the IMEI of the nRF9160-based device as the client ID in the cloud connection.

-.. option:: CLOUD_CLIENT_ID - Configuration for providing a custom cloud client ID
+.. option:: CONFIG_CLOUD_CLIENT_ID - Configuration for providing a custom cloud client ID

    This application configuration sets a custom client ID for the respective cloud.
 For setting a custom client ID, you need to set :kconfig:`CONFIG_CLOUD_CLIENT_ID_USE_CUSTOM` to ``y``.